Water right

-Water right in water law refers to the right of a user to use water from a water source, e.g., a river, stream, pond or source of groundwater.
+In water law, water right is the right of a user to use water from a water source, e.g., a river, stream, pond or source of groundwater.
 In areas with plentiful water and few users, such systems are generally not complicated or contentious.
 In other areas, especially arid areas where irrigation is practiced, such systems are often the source of conflict, both legal and physical.
 Some systems treat surface water and ground water in the same manner, while others use different principles for each.

-Types of water right
+Types

-Understanding ‘Water Rights’ first requires consideration of the context and origin of the ‘right’ being discussed, or asserted.
+Water rights requires consideration of the context and origin of the right being discussed, or asserted.
 Traditionally, water rights refers to the utilization of water as an element supporting basic human needs like drinking or irrigation.
-Water Rights could also include the physical occupancy of waterways for purposes of travel, commerce and even recreational pursuits.
+Water rights could also include the physical occupancy of waterways for purposes of travel, commerce and recreational pursuits.
 The legal principles and doctrines that form the basis of each type of water rights are not interchangeable and vary according to local and national laws.
-Therefore, variations among countries, and within national subdivisions, exist in discussing and acknowledging these rights.
+Therefore, variations among countries and within national subdivisions exist in discussing and acknowledging these rights.

 Utilization of water as an element

 Based on ownership of the land

 Often, water rights are based on ownership of the land upon which the water rests or flows.
-For example, under English common law, any rights asserted to 'moveable and wandering' water must be based upon rights to the 'permanent and immovable' land below.
+For example, under English common law, any rights asserted to "moveable and wandering" water must be based upon rights to the "permanent and immovable" land below.